Research and Travel Grants

 Funds may be used to fully or partially defray the costs of attending an overseas study program with an academic focus on Islam and Muslim societies.

-The deadline for the current cycle for academic year 2020-2021 was March 12, 2021.
-The annual grant cycle opens in the winter quarter with application deadlines in mid-March.
+The deadline for the current cycle for academic year 2022-2023 is March 22nd, 2022.
 Subscribe for to the student email list for future announcements and updates.

 To apply, submit the follow through the application form: